 Live Chat

-With up to 29 GPIOs, it is easy to add features that set your application apart.
-This MCU family supports a rich set of peripherals including capacitive touch, ADC and DAC.
+With up to 54 GPIOs, it’s easy to add features that set your application apart.
+Our multiprotocol MCUs supports a rich set of peripherals including touch, motor control, CAN FD and more.

 Thread’s low power consumption and mesh architecture make it a great choice for industrial automation, smart building and smart home applications.